threefoldtech/0-robot/docs/templates/README.md

 ```

 ## How to create a new template
-A template is composed of 2 files, a capnp schema and a python class that inherits `zerorobot.template.base.TemplateBase`
+A template is composed of two files, a capnp schema and a python class that inherits `zerorobot.template.base.TemplateBase`

-These 2 files needs to be in a directory that is named after the template name.
+These two files needs to be in a directory that is named after the template name.

 This is a tree of a templates repository with a single template called node.